More Than Birth Control: How IUDs Can Affect Your Libido, Sex Drive

 Hormonal intrauterine devices like Mirena, Kyleena, Skyla and Liletta deliver local doses of a hormone called progestin into the uterus.
 Compared to birth control pills, hormonal IUDs deliver smaller amounts of hormones, which is one of the reasons why women switch to IUDs.

 Some women who get an IUD will notice their sex drive change.
 Women who've never taken hormonal birth control who get an IUD may experience an increased sex drive because of the hormones in some IUDs.
 Other women who switch from the pill to an IUD may notice their sex drive change because IUDs have fewer hormones than birth control pills.

 Of course, every woman is different and what affects one person may not affect another in the same way.
-Some women say IUDs increase their sex drive and improve that aspect of their sex life, while others won't notice a change at all.
+Some women say IUDs increase their sex drive and improve that aspect of their sex life, while others find hormonal IUDs decrease, or lower their libido.